eternalai-org/truly-open-ai/README.md

 # Eternal AI: Build Decentralized Agents

-Eternal AI is an end-to-end decentralized protocol for building smart contract agents: AI agents that run exactly as programmed without censorship, downtime, or interference.
+The Eternal AI protocol is a peer-to-peer AI system designed for building decentralized agents: AI agents that are written as Solidity smart contracts and run exactly as programmed without censorship, downtime, or interference.

-These agents run on a powerful peer-to-peer infrastructure with many unique properties:
+These agents run on a powerful omnichain infrastructure with many unique properties:

 * End-to-end decentralization: Inference, Compute, Storage
 * State-of-the-art models: DeepSeek, Llama, FLUX, etc.
 * Omnichain: Bitcoin, Ethereum, Solana, etc.

-This enables developers to create SocialFi agents that interact on Twitter, DeFi agents that trade crypto for you, GameFi agents that play onchain games, and many other decentralized AI agents that have not been invented yet — all without a middleman or counterparty risk.
+This enables developers to create SocialFi agents that interact on Twitter, DeFi agents that trade crypto, GameFi agents that play onchain games, and many other decentralized AI agents that have not been invented yet — all without a middleman or counterparty risk.

 # Protocol Architecture

-Eternal AI is an omnichain, end-to-end decentralized AI protocol created for a wide array of decentralized AI agents and blockchains.

 <img width="2704" alt="eternal-kernel-new-7" src="https://github.com/user-attachments/assets/d0fd6429-510c-4114-83a1-c3b5aebd753f" />